-A3.3.7.4 The RLS location protocol does not have a specific test protocol.
-Users should utilize the National Test Location protocol described in section A3.3.6.4 when testing beacon with RLS location protocols.
+A3.3.7.4 Users should utilize the Return Link Service Location Test protocol identified with bits 41-42 set to "11" described in section A3.3.7.1 when testing an RLS-capable beacon.

-Section A3.3.7 defines the coding scheme for all RLS Location Protocols.
-For these new beacons the coarse position in PDF-1 is always selected to be as close as possible to the actual position and will have a maximum offset in PDF-2 of +/- 1 minute, in which case bits 114 and 121 of the message will not be used and should be permanently set to "0".
+Section A3.3.7 defines the coding scheme for the RLS Location Protocol.
+For these new beacons the coarse position in PDF-1 is always selected to be as close as possible to the actual position and will have a maximum offset in PDF-2 of +/- 15 minutes.